Tech firm to replace Chevrolet as Man United jersey sponsor

 The five-year deal starting next season sees a less well known brand replacing the car giant.
 It is expected to earn United more than $60 million a year — around a fifth less than the Chevrolet deal.

-It reflects the challenges generating revenue during the pandemic.
+The drop in value reflects the challenges generating revenue during the pandemic, although United can sign up another automotive company as a general club sponsor.

+United won the last of its record 20 English titles in 2013 and trails leader Manchester City in the Premier League this season.
+Ole Gunnar Solskjaer’s side is on course to qualify next season for the Champions League through a top-four Premier League finish.
+It advanced to the quarterfinals of the Europa League on Thursday.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports